CPTED Assessments for Multifamily, Commercial, and HOA Properties

 Every Tricorn CPTED assessment is conducted by a Florida Crime Prevention Through Environmental Design Practitioner (FCP) designated by the Florida Crime Prevention Training Institute.

 The FCP credential is the qualification required under Florida Statute 768 0706 for multifamily properties seeking the presumption against liability.
 Outside Florida, it signals that your assessment is being performed by a practitioner trained to national CPTED standards rather than a general security consultant or facilities inspector.
+This distinction matters in litigation.
+Assessments conducted by unqualified parties are routinely challenged by opposing counsel in premises liability cases.
+A report authored by a credentialed practitioner carries weight that a generic security audit does not.

 Four strategies for safer properties